ChaseElander/ENGL460-Project/Scenes.md

 ## 1 Balcony

 You decide to join the group going to the north side of the mansion.
+As you are walking through the hallway, a gust of air hits your torso and you notice that the balcony door is open.
+However, you clearly remember this door being previously closed.
+Do you continue walking with the [[group -> 1 Back to Bedroom]] or do you go [[investigate -> 1 Loose Railing]]?

 ## 1 Bedroom